 I believe that a writing center should promote a culture of writing at an institution and promote the idea that all writers benefit from sharing, talking through, or getting help with their writing from others.
 However, I also believe that how an individual writing center accomplishes this broad goal will be unique and dependent on local context.
 In order to successfully lead a modern writing center, I believe an administrator must embrace flexibility, multiliteracy, and collaboration in ways that align with the needs of the institution.

-An incoming writing center administrator must have flexibility in vision.
+A writing center administrator must have flexibility in vision.
 I believe an effective vision for a writing center is developed through a thorough understanding of local context because a vision that does not line up with the needs, affordances, and constraints of local context is a vision that is bound to fail.
 Thus I think it’s important for a writing center administrator to have a thorough understanding of how the writing center currently fits into the ecosystem of the institution as well as considering how it could in the future.
 Any vision for the center should be deeply entrenched in this understanding.
 I have found this notion of ecology as a theory for understanding writing center work and administration as a productive one that produces a heuristic for considering the policies, procedures, initiatives and demands on a writing center that an administrator coordinates.

 I also believe in promoting flexibility within the writing center itself regarding how we help students.
 While there need to be firm lines—no, hypothetical student, you cannot drop off your paper for us to edit—I also do not believe there is one correct way to tutor writing that works for every student.
 I advocate a mix of directive and non-directive tutoring strategies that are adaptive to how a student responds in a writing center session.
 I think it is important to engage tutors in frequent conversations in the so-called directive vs. non-directive debate, particularly in thinking about working with particular populations like ELL students and students with disabilities.
 I encourage tutors to engage in frequent reflection of their tutoring experiences and practices.